parkmatt/TerraFlow/README.md

 # TerraFlow
 TerraFlow is a browser extension that enhances the Scouts | Terrain website with improved calendar management and event flow optimisation.

-## Built on Summit
+## Acknowledgements
-This project was based on the excellent open source [Summit project](https://github.com/pete-mc/Summit) by Peter McDonald.
+This project was originally based on the excellent open source [Summit project](https://github.com/pete-mc/Summit) by Peter McDonald.
+Summit provided the initial foundation; TerraFlow is maintained independently.

 ## Key Features